 Healthy Menu Options

 Before choosing another fast-food chain over the Golden Arches, it's important to note that McDonald's isn't the only culprit when it comes to dumping bad ingredients into food.
-In fact, McDonald's actually rates as one of the healthiest fast food chains!5 This may seem astounding, but remember, eating healthy depends on you.
-It's easy to pack on the calories and fat by eating a double quarter pounder with cheese and super sizing a drink and fries.
+In fact, McDonald's actually rates as one of the healthiest fast food chains!5 This may seem astounding, but remember, eating healthfully at McDonald's depends on your food choice.
+It's easy to pack on the calories by eating a double quarter pounder with cheese and supersizing a drink and fries.

 In order to eat as healthy as possible, it's a great idea to totally avoid fast food.
 If you're in a bind, there are a number of menu items that are healthier options.

 The Classic Chicken McGrill is a good option as long as you cut out the mayonnaise.
 The snack wraps (only ~260 calories) are another great choice.
-It's high in protein and doesn't pack a punch calorie-wise.
-Order the apple dippers with caramel (low fat) as a tasty replacement for fries and water, milk, or juice instead of soda.
+They're high in protein and don't pack quite the punch calorie-wise.
+Order the apple dippers with caramel (low fat) as a tasty replacement for fries.
+Order water or milk, instead of soda.

 Do you enjoy McDonalds?